-Filming with two or three additional cameras means managing two or three times as much data so having enough media storage becomes an important issue.
-If your camera media needs transcoding, or any further workflow prior to editing, then this will also add significant extra post-production time.
+Filming with two or three additional cameras means managing two or three times as much data, so having enough media storage becomes an important issue.
+If your camera media needs transcoding, or any other workflow before editing, then this will also add significant extra post-production time.
 You then have the fun of editing all your amazing footage with multi-camera editing and then delivering a whole beautiful production that you’ve produced, filmed and edited all on your own!

-Multi camera filming is a great way to add value to any high-quality production.
-Modern smaller lighter cameras are a great solution for multi-camera filming of theatrical and operatic performances, live gigs, music promos and one-off events.
+Multi-camera filming is a great way to add value to any high-quality production.
+Modern smaller lighter cameras are an excellent solution for multi-camera filming of theatrical and operatic performances, live gigs, music promos and one-off events.

 Do you have any tips and tricks for filming solo with multiple cameras?
 It would be great to hear them.